-The runoff from the parking pavement, grass, and gravel areas is captured by stormceptor and then discharged to the underground infiltration system comprised of chambers.
+The runoff from the parking pavement, grass, and gravel areas is captured by one of the stormceptors and then discharged to the underground infiltration systems comprised of chambers.
 See TSS calculation sheet for the treatment train and percent removal efficiencies.
 The stormceptor is sized based on a flow rate, providing the required pretreatment of 44% TSS removal for soils with high infiltration rates, as well as the required Total Phosphorus (TP) and Total Suspended Solids (TSS) removal based on the Holliston Planning Board Stormwater Management and Land Disturbance Regulations for a Redevelopment.